-Once young people are brought to the safe centre, assessments are made by Children's Services' staff.
-The scheme differs from previous approaches in that the emphasis is on the parents having to travel to collect their child, and meet specialist workers from the Youth Offending Service (YOS) and Family and Adolescent Support Team (FAST) staff teams who interview them separately from the young person.
-Further work is then carried out with the young person and family.
+The scheme differs from previous approaches.
+The emphasis is now on the parents travelling to collect their child and meet specialist workers from the Children's Services who interview them separately from the young person.
+Young people who are brought to the safe centre are sensitively interviewed by Children's Services' staff.
+Further work is carried out with the young person and family.